As rules change across Australia and borders reopen, we are adjusting to living with coronavirus in the community.

 If you’re feeling overwhelmed or like you need some extra support, you can chat to a trusted friend, family member or co-worker, your GP or a mental health professional.

-Returning to life after lockdown and living with COVID-19 in the community can be stressful for teenagers and their families.
+Living with COVID-19 in the community can be stressful for teenagers and their families.
 You can help your teen by supporting them to focus on what they can control, by setting boundaries around how they spend their time, and by practising self-care.
 Remember that extra support is always available if you or your teen are struggling.